itskme/learning-adobeXD/README.md

 My first projects in Adobe XD.
 A "hello, world" UI design for desktop and mobile.
+You can uses these designs for yourself by modifying the text contents in the .xd files if you desire.

+Enjoy!